Housing Accelerator Fund

 Cities all across Canada are facing significant challenges related to housing affordability and availability.
 Population growth has led to a rising demand for housing that the current rate of housing construction cannot meet.

-The City has developed eight targeted Action Plan Initiatives aimed at speeding up the rate of development and increasing the number of affordable units available in Winnipeg.
+We have developed eight targeted Action Plan Initiatives aimed at speeding up the rate of development and increasing the number of affordable units available in Winnipeg.

-The City will modernize zoning rules, increase density near major transit and transportation routes, and incentivize the construction of more housing, including affordable housing units and projects to help people experiencing homelessness.
+We will modernize zoning rules, increase density near major transit and transportation routes, and incentivize the construction of more housing, including affordable housing units and projects to help people experiencing homelessness.

 These initiatives are being made possible through the support of the Housing Accelerator Fund (HAF), a national housing program launched in 2023 by the Government of Canada through the Canada Mortgage and Housing Corporation (CMHC).

-The City is receiving the funding in four annual installments, beginning with $30.6 million in 2023.
+We are receiving the funding in four annual installments, beginning with $30.6 million in 2023.
 The remaining installments will require progress on the Action Plan Initiatives and achieving our building permitted housing targets.

 Information on the Action Plan Initiatives is outlined below and will be updated as more information is available.